-Since the year end Martin Breuer has purchased 10,000 shares.
-No Director held any interests in the issued Share Capital of the Company other than as stated above.
+There has been no change to Directors' shareholdings since the year end.
+No Director held any interests in the issued share capital of the Company other than as stated above.
 Directors are encouraged but not required to hold shares in the Company.